In a frantic world, a peaceful mind might seem like a friend you rarely have the chance to catch up with. But finding peace of mind is possible.

 Acceptance proving more difficult than you imagined?
 Sometimes a guiding tool can make it easier to let go of distressing thoughts.

-Why not give meditation a try?
+Why not give meditation for peace of mind a try?
 Some of the many potential benefits of this ancient Hindu practice include increased self-awareness, reduced stress, and positive brain changes.

 Mindfulness makes up an important part of Buddhist meditation.
 Buddhism itself holds inner peace as an essential aspect of well-being.